Chandrakant Gokhale

 Chandrakant Raghunath Gokhale (7 January 1921 – 20 June 2008) was a well-known veteran Marathi film and stage actor and singer.
+He is recipient of two Maharashtra State Film Awards.
+In 2001, Gokhale was honoured with the V. Shantaram Lifetime Achievement Award, Maharashtra's highest award in the field of cinema.

 Gokhale's mother, Kamlabai Gokhale (nee Kamlabai Kamat) was the first female child actor of the Indian cinema.
 Gokhale has acted in several superhit marathi films such as "Dhakti Jau" and many more.
 His son Vikram Gokhale was also involved with Marathi theatre and the Indian cinema.